Lavrentiy Beria

 An ethnic Georgian, Beria enlisted in the Cheka in 1920, and quickly rose through its ranks.
 He transferred to Communist Party work in the Caucasus in the 1930s, and in 1938 was appointed head of the NKVD by Stalin.
-His ascent marked the end of the Stalinist Great Purge carried out by Nikolai Yezhov, whom Beria purged.
+Described by Stalin as his "own Himmler", his ascent marked the end of Stalin's Great Purge carried out by Nikolai Yezhov, whom Beria purged.
 After the Soviet invasion of Poland in 1939, Beria organized the Katyn massacre of 22,000 Polish officers and intelligentsia, and after the occupation of the Baltic states and parts of Romania in 1940, he oversaw the deportations of hundreds of thousands of Poles, Balts, and Romanians to remote areas or Gulag camps.
 In 1940, Beria began a new purge of the Red Army.
 After Operation Barbarossa, the Axis invasion of the Soviet Union in June 1941, he was appointed to the State Defense Committee, overseeing security.

 Beria expanded the system of forced labour, mobilizing millions of Gulag prisoners into wartime production.
 He also was in charge of NKVD units responsible for barrier and partisan intelligence and sabotage operations on the Eastern Front.
 In 1943–44, Beria oversaw the mass deportations of millions of ethnic minorities from the Caucasus, actions which have been described by many scholars as ethnic cleansing or genocide.
 Beria was also responsible for supervising secret Gulag detention facilities for scientists and engineers, known as sharashkas.
-From 1945, he oversaw the Soviet atomic bomb project, to which Stalin gave priority; the project's first nuclear device was completed in 1949.
+From 1945, he oversaw the Soviet atomic bomb project, to which Stalin gave priority; its first nuclear test was in 1949.
 After the war, Beria was made a Marshal of the Soviet Union in 1945, and promoted to a full member of the Politburo in 1946.
+Throughout his career in politics, he was known for using his power in the Soviet government to sexually abuse dozens of women and girls.